vutranquangminh/dsa-everyday/array/001-array/contains-duplicate-problem.md

-# 🧮 Contains Duplicate - Solution
+# 🧮 Contains Duplicate - Easy

 This is my solution to the "Contains Duplicate" problem, which checks if any element in the given integer array `nums` appears more than once.